 Applying for your permits.
-A building permit, occupancy permit, or development permit may be required before carrying out an approved project.
+A building permit, occupancy permit, or development permit must be obtained before carrying out this project.
 At the time they apply for a permit, permittees must demonstrate compliance with:

-- All conditions imposed herein; - All applicable development standards, unless specifically exempted as part of this land use review; - All requirements of the building code; and - All provisions of the Municipal Code of the City of Portland, and all other applicable ordinances, provisions and regulations of the City.
+- All conditions imposed here. - All applicable development standards, unless specifically exempted as part of this land use review. - All requirements of the building code. - All provisions of the Municipal Code of the City of Portland, and all other applicable ordinances, provisions and regulations of the City.